MindSwipe/blog/c#2wasm/entry.md

 Console.WriteLine($"Concat got {resultString}");
 ```

 First we need to get the memory of our WASM app, then also get the `malloc` function, after this we need to get the amount of memory we need to allocate, this the amount of bytes of our string.
 Now we allocate that much + 1 for null-termination (this is because strings in C are an array of bytes terminated by a NULL byte).
-After doing this for both parts, we then write the strings to memory and a NULL byte after it.[<sup>*</sup>](#sidenote-null-terminate)
+After doing this for both parts, we then write the strings to memory and a NULL byte after it.[<sup>1</sup>](#sidenote-null-terminate)

 Now we can get the `__concat` function, as we we'll see shortly it takes two ints (pointers in `memory`) and returns an int (a pointer in `memory` where our result is store), we call it, and use the returned pointer to read a NULL terminated string out of our WASM apps memory.

-<sup id="sidenote-null-terminate">Sidenote: Instead of doing this manually like so, we could also make sure to manually null-terminate our strings, like `memory.WriteString(left_ptr, "Hello \0", Encoding.UTF8)` (also make sure to get the length of the null terminated string)</sup>
+<sup id="sidenote-null-terminate">1: Sidenote, instead of doing this manually like so, we could also make sure to manually null-terminate our strings, like `memory.WriteString(left_ptr, "Hello \0", Encoding.UTF8)` (also make sure to get the length of the null terminated string)</sup>

 Now for the glue C code, in `exports.c`